CompositeFlows/documentation-assembler-vsix/README.md

 This is an experimental port from a c# server/database application - to a GitHub repo/extension.
-A concept driven by transformational conversations with a robotics firm - [HAL Robotics](https://hal-robotics.com), so their documentation could be edited as markdown files, stored in their git repo, and compiled into manuals, Q&A, client and implementation specific guides etc - all based on a policy of ***edit once to update globally.***
+A concept driven by transformational conversations with a robotics firm - [HAL Robotics](https://hal-robotics.com), so their documentation could be edited as markdown files, stored in their git repo, and compiled into manuals, diagnostic/solution walkthroughs, manufacturer specific guides etc - all based on a policy of ***edit once - update globally*** - like with **classes** and **components** in code.